 Helpfully, the original data includes the sample size for each area.
 For example, the sample sizes for 2016/17 for our three districts were:

 That seems like quite a big difference.
 Is it important?

 I took the average sample size for each area over the whole period and used it to colour the Life Satisfaction trends.
 In fact, I log-transformed sample size for this chart because it varies over several orders of magnitude.

 LifeSat trends coloured by sample size.
 The darker lines (areas with higher sample sizes) are generally straighter, so it looks like Life Satisfaction is more stable for the areas with higher sample sizes.
 You can see this more clearly if we separate out areas with sample sizes of less than and more than 500.

 LifeSat trends coloured by sample size and split for sample sizes less than and greater than 500.

+Again this shows that the estimates are more variable for smaller sample sizes.
 This is what a statistician would expect: Smaller sample sizes lead to less precise estimates.
 Therefore, all else being equal, you will tend to see the most extreme values coming from the smallest samples.
 In this case, with just one exception, we see the highest and lowest Life Satisfaction for each year are from areas in the <500 group, as we would expect.
 You can read Daniel Kahneman’s Thinking Fast and Slow for a great example of how being ignorant of this effect can lead to expensively bad decisions.
 You should read it anyway because it is excellent.

 Was this year’s high Life Satisfaction score for Craven just an artefact of the small sample size?
 The statisticians that compiled the survey report used the sample sizes to compute confidence intervals for their estimates so you can make more informed decisions, although none of the news sources made any mention of these.